Chapter 21:

 Don’t do it.

-But Calzorak merely beckoned two of his men.
+Calzorak beckoned two of his men, who then roughly dragged Melissa away.

 “Take her to my tent.”

-Lucius stepped forward, but a sword blocked his path and Calzorak gave him a cold, deadly look.
+Lucius stepped forward, but a sword blocked his path as Calzorak gave him a cold, deadly look.

 “Stay where you are.
 Or die here.”

-Then the soldiers took Melissa away, and Calzorak followed them into the maze of tents, while Lucius could only stare after them, unable to utter a word.
+After that, he followed his soldiers into the maze of tents, while Lucius could only stare after them, unable to utter a word.

 But he stood frozen, caught between fear, rage, and the knowledge that he would endanger everyone if he acted now.